pmcarlton/pubmed-rss-twitter/README.md

 ## Summary:

 This is a simple method for making a twitter bot from a pubmed RSS feed.
 It uses free / open software and does not depend on cloud services.
-You can customize or curate the output items at will.
+You can customize and curate the output items at will.

 ## Requirements: